Find everything you need to know to start your journey at Nova SBE!

 The campus’ underground park has about 550 parking spots, where you can park your car for 1€/hour; 2€ from 1-6hours and 3,5€ from 6-12hours.

 Outside campus, parking costs 1€/day in the low seasons and 3,2€/day during high seasons.

 Besides this, there is also a very big open field right in front of Nova, with around 970 spots, where you can park for free.

 ***currently unavailable due to covid-19***

 A car-sharing app, where you can find other students that share your route to get to Nova SBE.

 How it works: In the beginning of the academic year, a password associated with this app will be sent to your institutional e-mail.
 To proceed, just download the “Via Verde Boleias” app and enter the Nova SBE group, where you can find more students offering/looking for car sharing, which might be compatible with your route.

 The payments for each trip (usually about 1€) are accounted for in the app itself, as you associate your credit or debit card.
 Additionally, both driver and passenger can receive some discounts and advantages.

-(Disclaimer: SU partnerships are in blue.
+(Disclaimer: SU partnerships are in bold.
 Take advantage of the amazing discounts by becoming an associate!)

 The answer is quite simple: you have a beautiful beach nearby.
 Before that you may want to grab a bite and there are plenty of options.
 Firstly right on campus you have The Cut, the campus pizzeria and Azure, the executive restaurant with a view.
 Or you may cross the campus’ tunnel to the beach and you have Capricciosa, Torre Mar and many other restaurants with beautiful beach views.
 You can also head to Oeiras’ McDonalds where the SU got you covered with some great deals.